 Please submit a pull request with the feature.
 We welcome all contributions!
 Once you've made a PR, developer(s) will leave comments and when everything is fixed and tested, the pull request will be merged into Orange.
-See our Contribute guide for more information.
+See our widget development documentation for more information.

 If you are not a developer, you can submit a feature request to our issue tracker.
 Describe what you wish to see in Orange and, if possible, provide a visual example.
 Before submitting a new feature request, check if someone has already requested the same feature.
 Upvote the request with a +1 and/or add your comment.
 Only consider opening a new request if you cannot find a corresponding existing request.

 We are always happy to receive contributions!
 Development documentation for widgets and add-ons is available on the web.
 Next, submit a pull request and our team will review it.
 If you have specific questions, use Discord for direct communication with the developers.